Nuxlar/EclipseRevamped/README.md

 # Eclipse Revamped

+Revamps the Eclipse difficulty system, you can uninstall/disable CurseCatcher if you want self damage to apply curse.

 ### Eclipse 1

-Starting Health -50%
+Teleporter Bosses: +100% (adds a mountain shrine stack without the extra reward to all tp events)

 ### Eclipse 2

-Teleporter Radius -50%
+Larger Enemies appear more often (golem class enemies are 25% cheaper to spawn)

 ### Eclipse 3

-Ally Fall Damage +100% and Lethal
+Enemy Attack Speed: +25%

 ### Eclipse 4

-Enemy Speed +40%
+Enemy Speed +50%

 ### Eclipse 5

-Ally Healing -50%
+Enemy Elites: +25% (elites are 25% cheaper to spawn)

 ### Eclipse 6

-Enemy Gold Drops -20%

 ### Eclipse 7

-Enemy Cooldowns -50%
+Enemy Cooldowns -25%

 ### Eclipse 8

-Allies receive permanent damage
+Allies receive permanent damage (excluding self-damage)

-E4, E7, E8 are crucial
-E1, E2, E3, E5 can be replaced